-MGM Springfield, a $950 million investment, is designed to ignite an urban revival.
+MGM Springfield is designed to ignite an urban revival.

 The integrated resort casino is designed to enhance the entire urban center of Springfield.
-The mixed-used development project calls for a 250-room hotel with world-class amenities including a spa, pool and roof deck; 125,000 square feet of gaming space with 3,000 slot machines, 75 gaming tables, a poker room and high limit VIP gambling area; about 55,000 square feet of retail and restaurant space that will accommodate 15 shops and restaurants; and a multi-level parking garage.
+The mixed-used development includes a 251-room hotel with world-class amenities including a spa, pool and roof deck; 125,000 square feet of gaming space with 2,500 slot machines, 93 gaming tables, 23 poker tables and a high limit VIP gambling area; about 96,000 square feet of retail and restaurant space that will accommodate 15 shops and restaurants; 46,000 square feet of convention space; and a multi-level parking garage.

-Plans also envision a high-energy dining, retail and entertainment district with an eight-screen cinema, bowling alley and an outdoor stage.
-This will be developed by Davenport Properties of Boston, MA, in partnership with MGM on land now occupied by the tornado-ravaged South End Community Center and Howard Street School.
+The project also includes a high-energy dining, retail and entertainment district with a seven-screen cinema, bowling alley, seasonal ice skating rink, and an outdoor stage.
+The project was developed by Davenport Properties of Boston, on land formerly occupied by the tornado-ravaged South End Community Center and Howard Street School.

 The MGM Springfield site is located on approximately 14.5 acres of land between Union and State streets, and Columbus Avenue and Main Street.